openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

      - Draw each marker's name next to it.
 A near-vertical flight packs its waypoints into a small patch of screen and the names then overlap each other, so clearing this exports bare markers that show their name when clicked.
+   * - Summary balloons
+     - Gives the document, each stage folder and each waypoint a description, which Google Earth shows in a balloon when the feature is clicked.
+On by default, and no preset changes it.
    * - Color pins by stage
      - Tint each stage's markers to match its track, so a marker can be attributed at a glance.
 This uses a pin image fetched from Google's servers the first time the file